Best Espresso Machine 2026: Complete US Buyer's Guide

 Do I really need a separate grinder?

-Is a $200-300 machine worth it, or do I need to spend $500+?
+Is an entry-level machine worth it, or do I need to step up to the mid-range?

 Should I start cheap and upgrade later?